Affordable Housing FAQ

 KHRA determines your eligibility based on: 1) annual gross income; 2) whether you qualify as elderly, a person with a disability, or as a family; and 3) U.S. citizenship or eligible immigration status.
 If you are eligible, KHRA will check your references to make sure you and your family will be good tenants.
 KHRA will deny admission to any applicant whose habits and practices may be expected to have a detrimental effect on other tenants or on the project’s environment.

 KHRA uses income limits developed by HUD.
-Income limits vary from area to area so you may be eligible at one KHRA but not at another.
+Income limits vary from area to area so you may be eligible in one area but not another.
 KHRA can provide you with the income levels for the Kingsport area and your family size, or you can also find the income limits here on the internet.

 HOW DO I APPLY?